fedora-infra/fedora-accounts-docs/README.md

 Antora introduces two new terms:

 * **Component** — Simply put, a component is a part of the documentation website with its own menu.
 Components can also be versioned.
-In the Fedora Docs, we use separate components for user documentation, the Fedora Poject, Fedora council, Mindshare, FESCO, but also subprojects such as CommOps or Modulartity.
+In the Fedora Docs, we use separate components for user documentation, the Fedora Project, Fedora council, Mindshare, FESCO, but also subprojects such as CommOps or Modulartity.
 * **Module** — A component can be broken down into multiple modules.
 Modules still share a single menu on the site, but their sources can be stored in different git repositories, even owned by different groups.
 The default module is called "ROOT" (that's what is in this example).
 If you don't want to use multiple modules, only use "ROOT".
 But to define more modules, simply duplicate the "ROOT" directory and name it anything you want.
 You can store modules in one or more git repositories.

 ## Local preview

 This repo includes scripts to build and preview the contents of this repository.

-**NOTE**: Please note that if you reference pages from other repositoreis, such links will be broken in this local preview as it only builds this repository.
+**NOTE**: Please note that if you reference pages from other repositories, such links will be broken in this local preview as it only builds this repository.
 If you want to rebuild the whole Fedora Docs site, please see [the Fedora Docs build repository](https://pagure.io/fedora-docs/docs-fp-o/) for instructions.

 Both scripts work on Fedora (using Podman) and macOS (using Docker).